top of page

 • Gum disease and diabetes are closely linked.
 Gum disease may affect the body’s ability to regulate blood sugar.

-As always, don’t hesitate to contact us if you have questions or concerns.
+As always, don’t hesitate to contact us if you have questions or concerns, or if you want to schedule an appointment with our dentist in San Jose.

 Wishing you good health, Dr. Singh